danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## Notes

+[^flowcharts2]: See Morris, Stephen, and Orlena Gotel.
+“The Role of Flow Charts in the Early Automation of Applied Mathematics.” *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52. https://doi.org/10.1080/17498430903449207 and Ensmenger, Nathan.
+“The Multiple Meanings of a Flowchart.” *Information & Culture: A Journal of History* 51, no. 3 (2016): 321–51. https://doi.org/10.1353/lac.2016.0013.

 [^first]: In particular to the complexity of the diagram for calculating Bernoulli numbers that includes the grouping of operations, the invention of the loop concept (repetition and cycle in Lovelace's term), the manipulation of symbols and variables in accordance with rules.
 Although such an algorithm was designed to be used in mechanical caluclating machine, Babbage Analytical Engine is conceptually close to a modern computer at the time with a vision that could do other things, such as music, beyond number calculation.
 See Menabrea, Luigi Federico, and Ada Lovelace. *Sketch of the analytical engine invented by Charles Babbage.* , 1842, p.
 694.

 [^rational]: A rational number can be made by dividing two integers e.g 1.5 is a rational number because 1.5 = 3/2 where both 3 and 2 are integers.